Bridgeport, CT Car Accident Lawyer

 Car repair bills and medical expenses are big priorities for recovery following a serious car accident but they are far from the only damages a plaintiff may be able to recover.
 While insurance generally only covers these aforementioned losses, a third-party lawsuit could seek restitution for other economic damages as well, including lost work income and loss of future earning capacity.

-A Bridgeport car wreck lawyer could work with a plaintiff to seek financial recovery or compensation for non-economic losses as well.
+A Bridgeport car accident lawyer could work with a plaintiff to seek financial recovery or compensation for non-economic losses as well.
 Recoverable non-economic damages can include physical pain, emotional and psychological anguish, loss of consortium and permanent disability or disfigurement; and any impact on their activities and lifestyle.

 How Long Does Connecticut State Law Allow for Litigation?